antronerds/r2-training-courses/docs/Methylation_analysis.md

 **2)** On the pop-up box, type the author name "Richter" on Column {Author} and select the dataset with "Renal cell carcinoma (PTM)" on Column {Tissue/Tumor} by clicking the row.
 Click "Confirm selection" button to proceed (In Figure 11-2).

+![](_static/images/Methylation/fig11-2.jpg)

+[**Figure 11-2: Data selection menu with the author name "Richter" and the tumor type "Renal cell carcinoma (PTM)"**](_static/images/Methylation/fig11-2.jpg)

+Select "Differential expression between two groups" in Field 3.
 Click "Next" on main menu to proceed.
 (In Figure 11-3).

-![](_static/images/Methylation/fig11-2.jpg)

-[**Figure 11-2: Data selection menu with the author name "Richter" and the tumor type "Renal cell carcinoma (PTM)"**](_static/images/Methylation/fig11-2.jpg)

 ![](_static/images/Methylation/fig11-3.png)

 [**Figure 11-3: Main menu**](_static/images/Methylation/fig11-3.png)

-**3)** On "Select a test" menu, select "type_upd (3) cat in Field "Group by" at the bottom of the pulldown menu, click next.
-At select group 1 and 2,select normal (5) and "tumor (5).
-2 outliers ("skip (2)") were omitted so we will proceed with a total of 10 samples instead of 12.
-Click the submit button  to proceed.
+**3)** In the menu in field "Group by", select "type_upd (3) cat" at the bottom of the pulldown menu, click next.
+At the settings Group 1 and 2, select "normal (5)" and "tumor (5)".
+2 outliers ("skip (2)") were omitted, so we will proceed with a total of 10 samples instead of 12.
+Click the "Submit" button  to proceed.

 ![](_static/images/Methylation/fig11-4a.png)

 [**Figure 11-4: Select the groups**](_static/images/Methylation/fig11-4a.png)

+**4)** At the right menu click "Heatmap(zscore)" to proceed, as marked in Figure 11-5.